We Offer Virtual, Phone and in-Person Consultations

 In some ways, foreclosure is very much like repossession of personal property, as described above, but there are a few very important differences.
 The biggest difference is that a foreclosure has to follow a specific process.
 A car can be snatched from your driveway at one minute after midnight of the day that your missed payment was due, but your house can only be taken away after the mortgage company notifies you by certified mail, posts a notice in a local newspaper for three weeks in a row, and holds a public auction on the courthouse steps.

 The whole process takes at least a month if not two.
 That’s not much, but it gives you a little time to make plans and to take action.
-If you can come up with the money to bring the mortgage up to date at any time before the auction (including late fees, attorney fees, foreclosure costs, etc.), they will stop the auction and keep the house.
+If you can come up with the money to bring the mortgage up to date at any time before the auction (including late fees, attorney fees, foreclosure costs, etc.), they will stop the auction and you can keep the house.
 The amount of money will be a lot more than just the missed payments.
-You will also have to pay late fees, and the mortgage company’s foreclosure expenses and attorney fees, all of which will add at least several hundred dollars to the total, if not a lot more.
+You will also have to pay late fees, and the mortgage company’s foreclosure expenses and attorney fees, all of which will add a few thousand dollars to the total, if not a lot more.
 They will only accept the full amount; not a penny less.
 If you send them a check for less than the full amount, they will just send it back, and by the time you realize that they have not accepted your payment, it might be too late.

 Once the auction sale is over, the only way to get the house back would be to buy it back from the mortgage company, or whoever bought it at auction (which will usually be one of the mortgage holders.)
 Even if they made a mistake in the foreclosure process, such as not properly notifying you by certified mail, in Tennessee it is practically impossible to undo a foreclosure.
 The only real exception would be if you could prove that someone committed fraud.
 Even then, you might not get the house back.
 Your best hope could be to sue the person who defrauded you.
 The moral of this story is to not wait until the last minute to try to do something about it.